mwtilton/devops/Setup-Process.md

 `[-]EFI Boot hass issues with select the virutal disk need to rebuild from scratch`

 #Notes for VCloud ENV setup
-[ ] DNS in Org VDC Networks
+[X] DNS in Org VDC Networks
 [X] Use static IP Pool and not manual
 [X] RDP gateway 3391 UDP
-[ ] Add vscode default to setupGit and enforcing it as editor
+[X] Add vscode default to setupGit and enforcing it as editor
 [X] Change prepGit to prep rebuild
+[ ] Upgrade all Modules to latest working versions
+[ ] Find Latest Versions for modules